 Outside the old Parliament building is the so called "aboriginal embassy" - more a combination tent city and round the clock protest than anything else, but uniquely Australian.
-They had a fire going, symbolic we assume, but given the extreme fire danger at the time, John found it extremely frustrating that it would be allowed.
+They had a fire going, symbolic we assume, which John found extremely frustrating given the extreme fire danger at the time,

 Our third stop was the War Memorial, commemorating the war dead from the Boer War right through to the current conflicts in Iraq and Afghanistan.
 The wall with the names of the dead from the First World War was covered with poppies as Armistice Day (November 11) had passed just a couple of weeks earlier.
 Besides the names of the dead, there is a perpetual flame and the Tomb of an Unknown Soldier.